ted0xff/winapi-helpers/README.md

 # winapi-helpers
 Helper library to build Windows program (only)

-Library for Windows only developpement
+Library for Windows only developement
 ==================================

 Collection of basic helpers to do some program for Windows only compatibility.